lancegatlin/dev_notes/scala/scalacheck/scalacheck-overview-presentation.md

 1. TwoMessageScenario satisfies the pre-condition that both messages have the same personId
 2. doesn't use suchThat just replaces data using copy in twoMessageScenarioGen

+### Best practices

+1. ScalaCheck is best for testing pure code (i.e. code has no side effects or async execution).
+It is especially helpful for testing serializers using a round trip of serializing generated data ensuring deserializing results in same data.
+	1. When using ScalaCheck to round trip test serializers be sure to still write at least once test that either directly deserializes or serializes a sample or other fixed expected result.
+This avoids subtle serializer bugs that might not show up in round trip test.
+2. Don't use `Gen.suchThat` (or any method that calls it such as `filter`).
+Instead just replace the data with a new generated value (e.g. in a case class using `copy` method)
+3. Use scenario pattern for more complicated test data
+4. It's ok if a generator can't be reused or needs to be duplicated since different tests will require different values (e.g. testing a serializer for a model vs testing business logic on the model)
+6. Prefer generated (i.e. random) data for local testing only.
+Avoid using random data in production environments (e.g. for smoke tests/deployment validators) since if there is a clean up bug it makes difficult to identify the source of the random data.

 ## Existing CAT code examples